Growing pains: Greensboro is expanding, but not everyone is happy about it

 The annexations to the south and east areas are happening because that’s where a lot of the new jobs are going to be, Schwartz explained.

-“People don’t want to drive across the county or several counties to get to work,” she said.“Combine that with you have farmland where the next generation just doesn’t want to farm … and so people are selling and developers are putting together pretty significant tracks.”
+“People don’t want to drive across the county or several counties to get to work,” she said.
+“Combine that with you have farmland where the next generation just doesn’t want to farm … and so people are selling and developers are putting together pretty significant tracts.”